-I am reminded that the end of the financial year in the United Kingdom is also the time when many appraisals or performance reviews take place, a chance to see whether we have reached our goals.
-From my past experiences as a lawyer, these could range from affirming and encouraging to toe-curlingly awful!
+I recently attended (virtually, of course!) my annual Officer Development Review, an appraisal or performance review that all Salvation Army officers in the UK go through, a chance to see whether we have reached our goals.
+From my past experiences as a lawyer annual reviews can range from affirming and encouraging to toe-curlingly awful!

 Reflecting on Our Goals in Life